Azure/sql-action/README.md

 [Export a Data-tier application](https://docs.microsoft.com/en-us/sql/relational-databases/data-tier-applications/export-a-data-tier-application?view=sql-server-ver15)

+Azure SQL Action for GitHub is supported for the Azure public cloud as well as Azure government clouds ('AzureUSGovernment' or 'AzureChinaCloud').
+Before running this action, login to the respective Azure Cloud  using [Azure Login](https://github.com/Azure/login) by setting appropriate value for the `environment` parameter.
 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a